xai-ca/argblazer/README.md

 ### Common Error Messages

 - **"Python interpreter path not configured"**: Set the Python interpreter path in VS Code settings
-- **"Configured Python interpreter is invalid"**: Check that the Python path exists and has geist installed
+- **"Configured Python interpreter is invalid"**: Check that the Python path exists and has geist and networkx packages installed
-- **"Python error: ModuleNotFoundError: No module named 'geist'"**: Install the geist package in your Python environment

 ## Known Issues

 - Requires manual Python interpreter path configuration
-- The argumentation framework graph may continuously spin/move due to physics simulation.
-To stop the movement, click on any blank area of the graph (not on nodes or edges).
-Click again on blank area to restart physics if needed.

 ## Release Notes